Search

 • devise and test learning sessions connecting youth workers and creatives

-• devise and test “training the trainer” sessions for youth workers – they become the delivery team so we scale up by scaling out
+• devise and test “training the trainer” sessions for youth workers – they become the delivery team, so we scale up by scaling out

 • collate data and share key learnings – developing an alumni digital support network to inform, influence and support policy agenda and investment choice

-For more information on the commission brief, see our Connecting People and Places Fund’s Collaborative Commissions 2022 web page for the original call out.
+For more information on the commission brief, see our Connecting People and Places Fund’s Collaborative Commissions 2022 web page for the original callout.

 Share this